 I would call Embroidery the art of stitching beautiful embroidery stitches on fabric surface with thread /embroidery floss and other materials.
 It is a very popular surface ornamental decoration for fabrics creating beautiful patterns on the surface of fabric with decorative stitches or laid thread.

 Embroidery can be done by hand or by your sewing machine.
 Hand embroidery uses needle and thread to make beautiful stitches.
 Embroidery Sewing machines use a zig zag stitch to create different types of embroidery designs.

 There are specialised computerised sewing machines that can embroider up to 1200 stitches per minute with multiple coloured threads.
 There are embroidery software that can translate complex designs and embroider them with sewing machines within minutes .
 So even if you are into simple or if you are into intricate work there is scope in embroidery.

 Other than thread beads, sequins stones etc are used to further embellish embroidery.

 What is the purpose of embroidery?

 The bright, vibrant and often colourful artform brings such joy to so many people around the world that this question is quite irrelevant.
 But sceptics may disagree but still relish sleeping on an elegantly embroidered pillowcase or get their shirts monogrammed.
 What is the purpose, indeed!

 Embroidery has continued to delight humans from time immemorial.
-Small handkerchiefs to large bedspreads have been embellished with countless designs of embroidery.
+Small handkerchiefs to large bedspreads to elaborate wedding gowns have been embellished with designs of embroidery.